-13. The Grand Valley State University Board of Trustees approves and authorizes the execution of a contract to charter a public school academy to the Academy and authorizes the Chairperson of the University Board of Trustees to issue a contract to charter a public school academy and related documents ("Contract") to the Academy, provided that, before execution of the Contract, the University President or designee affirms that all terms of the contract have been agreed upon and the Academy is able to comply with all terms and conditions of the Contract and Applicable Law.
-This resolution shall be incorporated in and made part of the Contract.
+4. The University Board approves the issuing of a contract to charter a public school academy to Endeavor Charter Academy and authorizes Donna Brooks, Chair of the Board of Control, to execute a contract to charter a public school academy and related documents between Endeavor Charter Academy, (a public school academy), and Grand Valley State University Board of Control (authorizing body), on or after February 20, 1998, provided that, before execution of the Contract, the President or his designee affirms that all terms of the Contract have been agreed upon and Endeavor Charter Academy is able to comply with all the terms and conditions of the Contract and all applicable law.

-IN WITNESS WHEREOF, I have hereunto signed my name as Secretary and have caused the seal of said body corporate to be hereto affixed this 25th day of August, 2004.
+IN WITNESS WHEREOF, I HAVE HEREUNTO SIGNED MY NAME AS Secretary and have caused the seal of said body corporate to be hereto affixed this 13th day of May, 1998.

-Teri L. Losey, Secretary Board of Trustees Grand Valley State University
+Jean W. Enright, Secretary Board of Control Grand Valley State University